 Wrap up your weekend with a solid sense of the employment opportunities in the region.
 Monday morning is your chance to meet with employers in specific sectors and with business owners who can discuss what it’s like to work in the community.
-You can also sign up to meet with a local realtor, who can show you potential housing options, or to visit a co-maker or incubator space.
+You can also sign up to meet with a local realtor who can show you potential housing options, or to visit a co-working or maker space.

 Lake Champlain Regional Chamber of Commerce

 Vermont’s most beloved features combine in the treasured small city of Burlington and its surrounding region; from the mountains overlooking the Mad River Valley, southbound to Addison County and northward to the Lake Champlain Islands and beyond.
 The Lake Champlain region is a vibrant and thriving place to live, visit and do business.